asha8411p/WirelessDT-Thesis/wirelessDT No. 1/Doc/Unreal Engine 5.0.3 Setup.md

 ### STEP 1: Clone WiTracing Unreal Engine Project.
+After associating the accounts, we should have access to our [Unreal Engine Fork](https://github.com/codelzz/UnrealEngine/tree/dev/ue5-witracing) with our built-in WiTracing Engine.
+Then you can clone the engine code from dev/ue5-witracing branch.

 ### Note:
 If you suffered from the issue that shows the prohibition for using **setup.bat** as version issule for compiling,